KarloKocisNS/php-form-app/README.md

 # php-form-app
 creating PHP form app (CRUD)
-Using PHP,HTML,CSS and Bootstrap this is onli html and css file php and comunication with SQL coming soon.
+Using PHP,HTML,CSS and Bootstrap this is only html and css file php and comunication with SQL coming soon.

 stay tuned...